Disease Guide ·Urinary Tract Infection (UTI) ·2026

 Urinary Tract Infection (UTI) in Dogs - symptoms, vet costs & insurance

-UTI is one of the most common health problems in dogs — treatment typically costs $200-$1,000 depending on severity.
-Female dogs are significantly more prone than males due to their shorter urethra.
-Most UTIs respond well to a 7-14 day course of antibiotics, but recurring infections can signal deeper problems like bladder stones or kidney disease.
-Here's what the diagnosis and treatment actually costs.
+UTI is one of the most common dog health problems - treatment costs $200-$1,000.
+Female dogs are more prone due to their shorter urethra.
+Most respond to 7-14 days of antibiotics, but recurring infections can signal deeper issues like bladder stones or kidney disease.

 Urinary Tract Infection (UTI) - vet costs and insurance